open/close all folders

 - In The Bourne Ultimatum, when Nicky Parsons sees Desh coming to assassinate her, she immediately grabs her phone and disassembles it while making her escape into a crowded market street, throwing the separate pieces onto the ground as a trail for Jason, who is about a minute behind them, to follow.

 - Danny Dunn and the Fossil Cave: Danny and his friends are exploring an underground cave system.
 Danny tries to mark their path by dropping a radioactive substance behind them, intending to find their way back with a Geiger counter.
-His plan fails when some of the substance gets caught in his upturned trouser cuff.
+His plan fails when some of the substance gets caught in his upturned trouser cuff, causing multiple false-positive readings when he tries to backtrack.

 - In Pyrates, while in the process of being kidnapped, Shannon leaves a trail of cookie crumbs as a hint for her friends.